BabbageCom/objEnhancer/readme.md

 # Object Enhancer
-* Version 2017.1
+* Version 2019.2
 * Author: Leonard de Ruijter (Babbage B.V.) <leonard@babbage.com>

 Object Enhancer allows you to change properties of NVDAObjects using configuration (INI) files.
 These files are stored under the "objEnhancer" folder in the NVDA configuration folder (usually "%appdata%\\nvda") and have the ".objdef.ini" file extension.
-Property mutation takes place when an object gains focus or becomes the navigator object.
+Property mutation takes place when the object is loaded.

 ## Example: notepad
 The following example changes the label of the Notepad text area and menu bar: